 Eligible students can apply online at summerapp.mit.edu during the fall semester of their junior year in high school.
 The Summer 2019 application will be available on the summer application site in late Fall.

 All educational, food and boarding costs are generously covered by our funders.
 Students only pay for transportation to and from MIT.

 Students take one intensive project-based course and a science writing course.
-Past course offerings have included:
+The course offerings for 2018 include: